 - Be there in these moments of need.
 Once you figure out where and when your customers do these researches, create a comprehensive strategy that works across channels such as search, video, social, and display.

 - Deliver relevant content.
 Simply being there in these moments isn’t enough.
-Look at how people are searching – the questions they ask, the search terms they use – and create content that provide helpful answers.
+Look at how people are searching – the questions they ask, the search terms they use – and create content that provides helpful answers.

 - Make it easy for them to make a purchase.
-The research to purchase process should be simple and seamless.
+The purchase process should be simple and seamless.
 Give the consumer multiple ways to buy with as many instructions and as few clicks as possible.

 - Measure every moment that matters.
 Plot every customer interaction and analyze how multiple and different channels work together to support your customers.